jlpopken/QTP-course-in-a-box/modules/results/_posts/2000-01-02-transactions.markdown

 Then find where you want to end your transaction.
 I'm going to end if after the login.
 Click on Insert -> End Transaction.

-The now my login is encases in a transaction named "Login."
+The now my login is encased in a transaction named "Login."

 ![alt text](https://cloud.githubusercontent.com/assets/10998057/10583707/18a0a996-7654-11e5-9141-1360977597cf.PNG "Transaction")